Every child should have the freedom to regularly play out actively and independently close to where they live.

 Playing outside their homes with their friends is the easiest way for children to get regular exercise.
-With child obesity on the rise, it is vital that children have the opportunity to play out regularly.
+Research shows that children are three times more likely to be physically active when they play out.

 Playing outside helps keep children well